ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 holding a volatile field that's updated atomically with an `AtomicReferenceFieldUpdater` and pointers to head and tail of the Queue.
-If you check it's internals, it involves tight loops, just like the `Atoms`, which will be adressed further during this post.
+If you check it's internals, it involves tight loops, just like the `Atoms`, which will be addressed further during this post.

-If there's enough interest, I'll make a write up dissecting methods used in these three data structures.
+If there's enough interest, I'll make a write-up dissecting methods used in these three data structures.
 They all use different techniques, which seem to cover enough for anyone to get a good overview of how to implement a lockless DS.